EdJb1971/The_Self-Evolving_Alzheimer_Agentic_Research_Foundry/architecture.md

 - **LLM Requests/Logs**: Sanitized prompts, responses, ethical flags, and usage tracking.

 ## Upstream/Downstream Relationships
-- **Upstream**: External data sources (AD Workbench) and user inputs feed into the system.
+- **Upstream**: External data sources (AD Workbench) and user inputs via ResearchCanvas frontend feed into the system.
-- **Downstream**: Orchestrator acts as the central hub, dispatching tasks to agents and services.
+- **Downstream**: Frontend components consume data from all backend services via alznexusApi.ts layer.
+Orchestrator acts as the central hub, dispatching tasks to agents and services.
 Agents consume data from proxy and LLM services, produce outputs that are audited and bias-checked.
 All services log to audit trail.
-Frontend consumes orchestrator and audit data for user interaction.
+Frontend provides real-time visualization of all backend operations through 8 research-grade components with WebSocket updates and comprehensive error handling.

 ## Current State - 100% Production Ready
 **Status**: ✅ **FULLY COMPLETE** - November 16, 2025